-I was amazed at how big the gardens are.
+I was amazed at how big the gardens are at Hatley Castle.
 It seemed that every corner we turned, there was another gate to another part of the gardens.
 The rose garden wasn’t yet in bloom, but the other parts of the garden more than made up for that.
 There were a few gazebos to sit in, a water wheel, a fish ladder, two lakes, a large greenhouse (locked to the public), and flowers everywhere.
 The girls enjoyed running down the paths.

 My advice for being a tourist in your own hometown (and saving money while doing so)?
-Watch for festivals like this one that offer free or discounted admission or sign up for sites such as Groupon that offer daily deals (you just have to watch for the deal you want).
+Watch for festivals like Mother’s Day at Hatley Castle that offer free or discounted admission or sign up for sites such as Groupon that offer daily deals (you just have to watch for the deal you want).

 We returned to Hatley Castle a few years later with my friend Jessie to do a photo shoot of Jade in her new Heidi Klum outfit.
 Our seven kids had a lot of fun exploring and Jessie took a ton of cute pictures, including these ones of Jade with her little friend (who is about a month younger than her):